Qaem 100

-Qaem 100 (also Ghaem 100, قائم ۱۰۰, from a word meaning "upright") is an Iranian expendable, small-lift, space launch vehicle in development by the Islamic Revolutionary Guard Corps (IRGC).
+Qaem 100 (also Ghaem 100, قائم ۱۰۰, from a word meaning "upright") is an Iranian expendable, small-lift, space launch vehicle developed by the Islamic Revolutionary Guard Corps (IRGC).
 It was unveiled on 5 November 2022 and is the first rocket of the Qaem family.
-According to the IRGC, Qaem 110 will be utilized to launch the Nahid telecommunication satellite.
+After a successful suborbital test flight in 2022, the rocket performed its orbital maiden flight in 2023 carrying the Nahid telecommunication satellite but failed to put it in orbit.
+In the next launch in 2024, it succeeded in putting the Soraya satellite into 750 km orbit, breaking Iran's previous altitude record.

 Development history

 In 2020, the Islamic Revolutionary Guard Corps successfully launched its first rocket, the Qased.
 Experience acquired through the Qased's development allowed the IRGC to develop the Qaem 100.
 Its first suborbital test flight has been successfully carried out on 5 November 2022.
 The IRGC then announced Qaem 100 will "soon" be used to launch the Nahid satellite manufactured by the Ministry of Information and Communications Technology of Iran.
-The Qaem 100 is planned to be followed by other Qaem rockets including the Qaem 105, Qaem 110 and Qaem 200, which will ultimately allow Iran to put satellites into the 36,000 km GEO orbit.
+The Qaem 100 is planned to be followed by other Qaem rockets including the Qaem 105, Qaem 110 and Qaem 120, which will ultimately allow Iran to put satellites into the 36,000 km GEO orbit.

 Design

 Qaem 100 is the first three-stage solid-fueled rocket manufactured by Iran.
 It will be able to put a satellite weighing 80 kg into a 500 km LEO.
-This is twice the payload that the Qased rocket can lift while the two rockets weigh the same.
+This is twice the payload that the Qased rocket can lift while the two missiles weigh the same.

 The first stage is the Rafe motor that successfully passed its static ground test in January 2022.
 Rafe is able to produce 68 tf of thrust.
-It uses gimballed thrust vector control (TVC) for steering and has a wound carbon-fiber composite casing reducing weight compared to traditional casing.
+It uses gimballed thrust vector control (TVC) for steering and has a carbon-fiber composite filament-wound casing, which reduces weight compared to traditional casing. it utilizes Vahab motor as its third stage.